The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Cavitation

-Short definition: The formation of gas microbubbles responsible for visible frosting after laser impact.
+Short definition: The formation of gas microbubbles responsible for the frosting visible after the laser pulse.

 Cavitation is a central physical phenomenon in laser tattoo removal.
-Energy absorbed by pigments causes near-instant vaporization of intracellular water, generating gas microbubbles that form and collapse within microseconds, creating shock waves that help fragment ink particles.
-This phenomenon is more pronounced with picosecond lasers.
+The energy absorbed by the pigments causes almost instantaneous vaporisation of intracellular water, generating gas microbubbles that form and collapse within microseconds, creating shock waves that contribute to fragmenting the ink particles.
+The phenomenon is more marked with picosecond lasers.

 See also: Frosting, Photoacoustic effect, Picosecond pulse.